fortify-presales/FortifyAzureRMDemo/README.md

 Deploy Infrastructure
 ---------------------

-If you want build/deploy the Azure infrastructure from the included Azure Resource Manager template, carry out the following (from aPowerShell console):
+If you want build the Azure infrastructure from the included Azure Resource Manager template, you can carry out the following (from a PowerShell console):

 ```
 New-AzResourceGroup -Name fortify-java-arm-demo -Location eastus
 New-AzResourceGroupDeployment -ResourceGroupName fortify-java-arm-demo -TemplateFile ./azuredeploy.json -TemplateParameterFile ./azuredeploy.parameters.json
 ```

-Replace `eastus` with your own region
+Replace `eastus` with your own desired region

 Note: it will take a few minutes to create all of the infrastructure.

-You can navigate to the [Azure portal](https://portal.azure.com/#home) and see the infrastructure as its is created.
+You can navigate to the [Azure portal](https://portal.azure.com/#home) and see the infrastructure as it is created.

-You can also navigate to the Web application itself (shown as the output `webAppUrl` from the `New-AzResourceGroupDeployment` command) and you should see a screen similar to the below:
+Once the infrastructure has been created you can navigate to the Web application itself (shown as the output `webAppUrl` from the `New-AzResourceGroupDeployment` command) and you should see a screen similar to the below:

 ![Screenshot](media/fortify-java-arm-web-blank.png)